pingcap/tidb-operator/en/upgrade-tidb-operator.md

     > **Note:**
     >
     > The `<version>` in this document represents the version of TiDB Operator, such as `v1.1.0`.
-You can check the supported version using the `helm search -l tidb-operator` command.
+You can check the currently supported version using the `helm search -l tidb-operator` command.

 2. Get the `values.yaml` file of the `tidb-operator` chart that you want to install: